MITIGATING OUR IMPACT

 FORT MARTIN POWER STATION ENVIRONMENTAL MEASURES

 At Fort Martin, we have invested in environmental control systems.
-Each unit has a scrubber system that removes more than 98 percent of the sulfur dioxide (SO2) emissions.
+Each unit has a scrubber system that removes just under 98% of the sulfur dioxide (SO2) emissions.
 As part of the scrubber system, a Physical-Chemical Wastewater Treatment System removes solids and metals from the scrubber wastewater.
 The scrubbed flue gas produces a steam plume that is carried from the units through a chimney.

-The station is also equipped with electrostatic precipitators, which in conjunction with the scrubber remove 99 percent of the fly ash from flue gases, and low nitrogen oxides (NOx) burners, which reduce NOx emission by 50%.
+The station is also equipped with electrostatic precipitators, which in conjunction with the scrubber remove 99% of the fly ash from flue gases, and low nitrogen oxides (NOx) burners, which reduce NOx emission by 50%.
 We’ve also installed GORE technology on both units to aid in mercury reduction.

 In addition, each unit is equipped with a hyperbolic cooling tower that reduces the temperature of approximately 250,000 gallons of water per minute.
 A plume of water vapor leaves the top of the tower while cooled water collects at the base where it is mixed with fresh water and recycled leachate to make up for evaporative losses of the water vapor leaving the tower.